nezarfadle/Domain-Driven-Design/README.md

 ### FLow ###
+  * All the layers hould sign a contract with each other via DTO's or Concrete Class Objects
   * Application Layer will Start the Use Case ( Purchasing )
   * Instantiate the Actor who is gonna start the use Case ( Purchaser )
   * Instantiate the Actor in a valid State ( Please give him an empty Cart )